History of the Tampa Bay Rays: 2004–2007: Continued struggles, a new manager

-Entering the 2004 Tampa Bay Devil Rays season expectations for the Devil Rays were low, but the team won 70 games for the first time and finished in 4th place in the American League East, out of last place for the first time.
+When Entering the 2004 Tampa Bay Devil Rays season, The expectations for the Devil Rays were low, but the team won 70 games for the first time and finished in 4th place in the American League East, out of last place for the first time.
 Entering May, the team was 10–28 before going on to win 30 of 40 games, including a team-record 12-game winning streak.
 The Devil Rays peaked at 42–41 but the team was unable to sustain that success and finished 21 games below .500.

 Following a 28–61 record at the All-Star Break in the 2005 Tampa Bay Devil Rays season, the Devil Rays went 39–34 for a final record of 67–95.
 Carl Crawford and newcomers Jorge Cantú and Jonny Gomes led a productive offense that finished third in the American League in team batting average.
 However, the pitching staff had the second-worst ERA in the American League.
 Despite the promising finish, Lou Piniella became frustrated with what he perceived as an insufficient commitment to winning by the ownership group, and he reached a settlement with the team to release him from the last year of his contract and Angels coach Joe Maddon was named manager, the fourth in team history.

 Shortly after the season ended, new owner Stuart Sternberg, immediately fired Chuck LaMar along with most of the front office.
 Matthew Silverman was named the team president, and Andrew Friedman took the role of Executive Vice President of Baseball Operations.
-Sternberg decided not to have a de jure General Manager, calling the position "outdated."
+Sternberg decided not to have a de jure General Manager, calling the position "outdated".

 With the change of ownership and the strong finish to the 2005 season, Tampa Bay fans were optimistic about the 2006 Tampa Bay Devil Rays season.
 The official attendance for the Devil Rays' home opener was 40,199, the highest turnout since the 1998 inaugural season home opener.
 At the All-Star break, Tampa Bay was only 11 games under the .500 mark (39–50).
 However, the front office became convinced that the Devil Rays would not contend in 2006 and they traded several veteran players and the Devil Rays struggled in the second half particularly on the road, and finished with a league worst 61–101 record.